ruppinlab/PERCEPTION/README.md

 Step 7: From the SCPO directory open RStudio
         You may need to run setwd() to set the working directory.

+Step 8: "Step0A" comprises a list of libraries from line 372-399 that are required to run the following scripts.
+Please install them in your Rstudio environment.
+Please refer to this to install a new library: https://r-coder.com/install-r-packages/

-Step 8: Using the File pull-down menu in Rstudio, load and run in succession:
+Step 9: Using the File pull-down menu in Rstudio, load and run in succession:
     Tools/Step2_Figure1.Rmd  Tools/Step3_Figure3.Rmd  Tools/Step5_Figure5_and_Extended_Figure9_10.Rmd  Tools/Step6_ExtendedFigure4-6.Rmd  Tools/Step7_ExtendedFigure1.Rmd
 The filenames are chosen so that  "StepN" represents the order of the results are produced and presented in the manuscript.

-Step 9 (Optional, open-ended): Using whatever criteria you wish compare the newly generated figires in the Figures subdirectory to the manuscript figures
+Step 10 (Optional, open-ended): Using whatever criteria you wish compare the newly generated figires in the Figures subdirectory to the manuscript figures
     in the Figures_expected subdirectory

 Notes on the structure of repository: